 7. Leave animals in distress alone

 This is one of the more recent and extreme dumb tourist stories.
-Back in May, a couple of men became world famous after they placed a lost bison calf into the back of their vehicle.
+In May of 2016, a couple of men became world famous after they placed a lost bison calf into the back of their vehicle.